Igor's Techno Club

 print(response.status_code)

-Save this as my_script.py, make it executable (chmod +x my_script.py), and run it directly:
+Save as my_script.py, make it executable, and run:

 ./my_script.py

-UV will automatically create a virtual environment, install the dependencies, and execute the script.
+UV will create an isolated environment (if needed), install dependencies, and execute the script.

 Managing Multiple Python Versions